 Over the years, we’ve identified a number of clear indicators that it’s time to invest in technology.
-This can be in the form of implementing a pre-existing Software-as-a-Service (SaaS), implementing a platform solution, or developing a custom solution.
+This can be in the form of implementing a pre-existing Software-as-a-Service (SaaS), implementing a platform solution, or developing a custom software solution.
 We’ll elaborate in an upcoming post on which of the 3 solutions is the right fit for you, but for now let’s focus on the “smell test” of determining if there is a need.
-Some are oblivious, while others are more subtle.
+Some are obvious, while others are more subtle.

 1. Mountains of Paper